ICSI Treatment Procedure and Success RateFertility Treatment

 Under any circumstances, doctors should choose the most appropriate fertility treatment method.
 Also, the doctor should consider the treatment's Success, risk, and complications in advance.

 In Iran, the length of treatment depends on several factors.
 Usually, the initial examination and ultrasound take about 2 weeks.
 After that, the course of drug administration until the transfer of the embryo lasts about 4 to 6 weeks, 2 weeks of which are related to the course of drug therapy.
 Sperm sampling and egg collection in the fertility centers of Iran also take about half a day.

-After 2 to 5 days, the patient should go to the fertility center for transferring the embryo and 2 weeks after the end of the treatment, a pregnancy blood test or a Beta test should be performed to confirm the pregnancy.
+After 2 to 5 days, the patient should go to the fertility center to transfer the embryo, and 2 weeks after the end of the ICSI procedure, a pregnancy blood test or a Beta test should be performed to confirm the pregnancy.

-Raadina Health, as a branch of Raadina Travel Co., provides the best services to the patients seeking to receive ICSI treatment in Iran.
-We support and help you to find easily the best fertility treatment centers in Iran as well as the right specialist for your needs.
+Raadina Health, as a branch of Raadina Travel Co., provides the best services to patients seeking ICSI treatment in Iran.
+We help you easily find the best fertility treatment centers in Iran and the right specialist.
 To book an appointment with a doctor, begin here.

 Contact us for a free initial consultation about ICSI TreatmentWhatsAppTelegramFacebookEmail